 The term "miles" is typically associated with airline frequent flyer programs, but they have nothing to do with measuring the actual distance you've flown.
-In fact, there are some rewards programs, including JetBlue and Southwest Airlines, that use "points" instead.
+In fact, there are some rewards programs that use "points" instead.

 There are also some general travel rewards credit cards that offer miles instead of points, despite the fact that they allow you to use your rewards for far more than just free flights.